 - Reporting to support financial institutions and their correspondents with transaction monitoring, account balance inquiries and reconciliation.

-Take a look at the FedNow product sheet (PDF) for a full list of initial features and functionality.
+Take a look at the FedNow product sheet (Off-site) for a full list of initial features and functionality.
 More details on timing and features will be released when available.

 - What features will be included in future releases?